 Preparation for the assessment process, how to present evidence and overview of the online portfolio system

 Once the training is complete, you will then produce a portfolio of evidence for assessment.
 This will include 10 condition reports and valuations so that you can demonstrate your technical knowledge, as well as written tasks to assess your business and interpersonal skills.
-It is through this assessment stage that you demonstrate that you have the skills and knowledge to be a residential surveyor and gain direct entry into RICS.
+It is through this assessment stage that you demonstrate that you have the skills and knowledge to be a residential surveyor and gain direct entry into RICS and apply to CABE.
 After this there are 2 multiple-choice external examinations.

 How long does it take?

 The training takes 12 months, and once this is complete you move onto assessment.
-We encourage learners to take no longer than 12 months in assessment, and whilst some learners complete in as little as 6 months, 12 months is more realistic.
+The assessment phase takes 12 months.
 So overall, the diploma takes 24 months to complete.

 The training is delivered by leading surveying practitioners, including Phil Parnham, Larry Russen, Chris Rispin and Alan Appleby from BlueBox Partners – many of whom deliver training for RICS and have written much of the industry guidance and text books that are used on the Diploma.